 \subsection{Outline of the paper}

 In Section \ref{sec:orbitalintegrals}, we review some general theory of orbital integrals and various versions of the Shalika germ expansion.
 In Section \ref{sec:symfns} we introduce background on symmetric functions, and in Section \ref{sec:eha} we define and study a degenerate version of the Elliptic Hall Algebra.
 Section \ref{sec:knots} is devoted to making the connection of our results to HOMFLY type knot invariants precise.
 It appears before the technical heart of the paper, Section \ref{sec:combinatorics}, because results of the latter are strongly guided by the computation of the knot superpolynomials.
+Section \ref{sec:examples} is devoted solely to example computations to illustrate our method.
 Finally, we discuss some applications in Section \ref{sec:applications} and the relationship of our results to the Hilbert scheme of points on $\A^2$ in Section \ref{sec:hilbn}.